University of Liverpool: Sport

 The University of Liverpool has a sporting tradition and has many premier teams in a variety of sports.
 The current sporting project comes under the title of Sport Liverpool and offers over 50 different sports ranging from football, rugby, cricket and hockey to others such as windsurfing, lacrosse, and cheerleading.

 Many of the sports have both male and female teams and most are involved in competition on a national level.
 BUCS is the body that organises national university competitions involving 154 institutions in 47 sports.
 Most sports involve travelling to various locations across the country, mainly on Wednesday afternoons.

 Two other prominent competitions are the Christie Championships and the Varsity Cup.
-The Christie Cup is an inter-university competition among the University of Liverpool, the University of Leeds and the University of Manchester.
+The Christie Cup is an inter-university competition between Liverpool, Leeds and Manchester's universities.
 The Varsity Cup is a popular "derby" event between the University of Liverpool and the Liverpool John Moores University.